Caff1982/PyChess/README.md

 ```
 ## Description

-This program uses a mini-max algorithm to search for the best move.
-It also used alpha-beta pruning to get the optimal move quicker.

-For the evaluation function the AI uses piece values and also piece-tables for heuristics.
-This helps the performance and also makes the AI play more 'human'.

-## Usage

-The default search depth is 3 (Medium difficulty).
+The default search depth for the AI is 3 (Medium difficulty).
 This can be adjusted on the start menu although increasing the search depth will take longer to get the best move.
 The game can be played against AI or human using the start menu to select.

+The AI uses a mini-max algorithm to search for the best move.
+It also uses alpha-beta pruning to get the optimal move quicker.

+For the evaluation function the AI uses piece values and also piece-tables.
+This improves the performance and also makes the AI play more 'human'.

 ## Todo